nextcloud/desktop/doc/troubleshooting.rst

 - If you are using a different file backend on the server, you can try to exclude a bug in the backend by reverting to the built-in backend.

+- If you are experiencing slow upload/download speed or similar performance issues be aware that those could be caused by on-access virus scanning solutions, either on the server (like the files_antivirus app) or the client.

 Log Files
 ---------